ShaylaWhite/Hip-Hop-Squares/README.md

    - Create player ranks based on the number of wins.
 (Pending)
    - Add customization options for background and fonts.
 (Pending)
    - Introduce dynamic grid sizing or alternate win patterns.
 (Pending)
+   - Integrate audio playback for each player's victory.
+(Pending)

 ---